jscruppi/Contact-Maker/README.md

 - Last Name
 - Birthday (YYYY-MM-DD)
 - Phone Number (###-###-####)
-- Link to a photo (optional)
+- Link to a photo (_optional_)

-In this current version of Contact-Maker, any phone numbers or birthdays not entered in the proper format CANNOT be handeled.
-So if even one of the users enters their information in a different format, the entire file will be UNUSABLE.
+In this current version of Contact-Maker, any phone numbers or birthdays not entered in the proper format _CANNOT_ be handeled.
+So if even one of the users enters their information in a different format, the entire file will be _UNUSABLE_.
+The order of the questions MUST match the order listed above, or the program could fail.

 That being said, Contact-Maker requires this information to be stored in a .csv file.
 This can be done by downloading the google sheet linked to the google form as a .csv file.
 Note that the first kept record in a google form is the response time, Contact-Maker accounts for this in the code, so any attempts to remove the response time column will brick the program.